smithee-solutions/openpkoc/spec-src/pkoc-osdp-acu.md

 ========================================

 To implement these operations OSDP's manufacturer-specific command mechanism is used.
-Three commands are defined, within the OUI _tbd_.
+Six commands are defined.
+At this time individual vendors are expected to use their own OUI value or a locally defined value.

 Commands for use within MFG and MFGREP
 --------------------------------------